 Practical Tips for Getting Started

-Walk through your home with an honest eye.
+Walk through your home honestly.
 Where do you struggle?
 Which rooms feel unsafe?
-Start there, not with what you think you "should" fix.
+Start there.

-Measure twice, think through the details.
-If you're adding a grab bar in the shower, consider where the person using it will actually grip and what their balance is like.
-A bar positioned for an upright grab isn't the same as one positioned for someone using a cane or walker.
+Measure twice and think details through.
+If you're adding a grab bar in the shower, consider where someone will actually grip it and what their balance looks like.
+A bar for someone standing upright isn't positioned the same as one for someone using a cane or walker.

 Plan for aging in place.
 If you're 50 now, your mobility at 75 might be different.
-Building in some modifications today — lever handles instead of round knobs, a zero-threshold entryway, outlets at 18 inches instead of 12 — costs almost nothing extra during construction but saves thousands later.
+Adding modifications today lever handles instead of knobs, a zero-threshold entry, outlets at 18 inches instead of 12 costs almost nothing during construction but saves thousands later.

 Hire someone who listens.
-This work isn't about checking boxes on a punch list.
+This isn't about checking boxes.
 It's about understanding how you actually move through your home and what would genuinely help.

 How The Toolbox Pro Can Help

-We've been doing this work in the Phoenix East Valley for 15 years.
-We know Paradise Valley's architecture — the construction methods, the typical wall compositions, the premium finishes that need protecting.
-We know that a grab bar installation in a 1980s Paradise Valley estate isn't the same as one in a newer subdivision home.
-The walls are different.
-The tile is different.
-The stakes are higher because the homes themselves are more distinctive.
+We've done this work in the Phoenix East Valley for 15 years.
+We know Paradise Valley's architecture the construction methods, wall compositions, premium finishes that need protecting.
+A grab bar installation in a 1980s Paradise Valley estate differs from one in a newer subdivision home.
+Different walls.
+Different challenges.
+Higher attention to detail because the homes themselves are more distinctive.

-We handle accessibility projects as complete jobs, not afterthoughts.
-We pull permits when needed.
-We use hardware rated for actual loads, not guesses.
-We leave no anchors exposed, no rough finishes, no evidence that the work was anything other than part of the home's original design.
+We treat accessibility as complete projects, not afterthoughts.
+We pull permits when required.
+We use hardware rated for actual loads.
+We leave no exposed anchors, no rough finishes, no sign that the work was anything other than original to the home.

-If you're not sure where to start, we'll walk through your home with you, ask the right questions, and develop a plan that fits both your needs and your house.
+Not sure where to start?
+We'll walk through your home, ask the right questions, develop a plan that fits your needs and your house.
 No pressure.
 No sales pitch.

 Frequently Asked Questions